eliotstutt/BI-Portfolio/README.md

 **📊 Business Intelligence & Data Analytics Portfolio**

-Welcome to my portfolio repository! 👋 I am a Business Intelligence & Data Analytics enthusiast with a passion for transforming raw data into meaningful insights.
-While actively seeking opportunities in Australia, I am using this space to showcase my projects, technical skills, and problem-solving abilities.
+Welcome to my portfolio repository! 👋 I am a Business Intelligence & Data Analytics enthusiast with a <br>passion for transforming raw data into meaningful insights.
+While actively seeking opportunities in <br>Australia, I am using this space to showcase my projects, technical skills, and problem-solving abilities.

 **🚀 About Me**